 This guide provides some general advice for planning your hospital stay and your recovery.
 If you have specific questions or concerns you should raise these with your GP, nurses or other health professionals.
 It is important that you let other people know how you’re feeling so you can get the support you need.

-We hope that older people, their carers and families, find it useful.
+We hope that people with concerns about a stay in hospital, carers and families, find it useful.
 Print this page to give to someone you know or use the share button on the right of this page.

 If you have a planned hospital admission there are some practical things you can do to prepare for your stay.
 You can ask family members, friends or health professionals to help with this.